Coal Glen mine disaster

-The Coal Glen mine disaster was a series of coal mine explosions that occurred on May 27, 1925, in Coal Glen, Chatham County, North Carolina, United States.
-At least 53 miners died in the explosion, making it the deadliest industrial disaster in North Carolina's history.
-The mine was permanently closed in 1953.
+The Coal Glen mine disaster was a series of explosions that occurred on May 27, 1925, at a coal mine in Coal Glen, Chatham County, North Carolina, United States.
+At least 53 miners died in the explosions, making it the deadliest industrial disaster in North Carolina's history.
+The incident also partly contributed to North Carolina's adoption of a workers' compensation law several years later.